Warren, Durbin slam government’s ‘failing’ efforts to contain coronavirus in federal prisons

 The letters capture Democratic lawmakers’ mounting frustrations with Barr and Carvajal, who, since March, have reportedly ignored lawmakers’ concerns, like the ones raised in the October letter.

-Though incarceration rates have slowed in recent years, prison overcrowding remains an issue in the federal system.
+Although incarceration rates have slowed in recent years, prison overcrowding remains an issue in the federal system.
 The combination of overcrowding, chronic staffing shortages and aging facilities makes prison facilities particularly ill-equipped to adapt to social distancing, ventilation, sanitation and other health guidelines that the Centers for Disease Control and Prevention has issued to mitigate the spread of the coronavirus, according to prisoners, staffers and inmate advocates.

 The Post previously reported that prison staff have raised concerns about a lack of personal protective equipment and unsafe workplace conditions — issues that have prompted federal employees to sue the government.
-According to reports by the Department of Justice Office of the Inspector General on federal corrections facilities nationwide, persistent staffing shortage have triggered regular lockdowns during the pandemic in which prisoners aren’t allowed out of their cells, are often unable to shower and face more restrictions than if they were in solitary confinement.
+According to reports by the Department of Justice Office of the Inspector General on federal corrections facilities nationwide, persistent staffing shortage has triggered regular lockdowns during the pandemic in which prisoners aren’t allowed out of their cells, are often unable to shower and face more restrictions than if they were in solitary confinement.

 “We’ve officially been on a quarantine lockdown since April 1 and haven’t been outdoors despite CDC’s recommendation to get as much fresh air as possible,” a prisoner at the Federal Correctional Complex Coleman facility in central Florida told The Post in an Oct.
 2 message.
 “The windows don’t open and there’s no ventilation to filter in fresh air.”